samgoldman/FlowSolver/README.md

     4. Add the children (after checking if they are solvable) to a max heap, which uses a heuristic to determine the order they should be visited in
         1. The heuristic prioritizes puzzles with fewer open cells, fewer children, and more flows solved
     5. Loop through each puzzle on the heap with steps 3-5 until a complete puzzle is found
+8. Plenty of optimizations!
+9. No gifs. :(

 ## File Format for Rust Puzzle Input
 1. The file must be a .txt file